stacksmith/cepl-youtube-examples/vid1.md

 - [map-g](http://techsnuffle.com/cepl/api.html#CEPL.PIPELINES:MAP-G) now specifies the sampled texture for the pipeline.
 - `run-loop` initialization looks a little different from the video to match current reality.

+Note: Compiling vid1.step2.lisp after using vis1.step.lisp will result in an error, as CEPL does not know which of the GPU functions to select.
+This can be resolved by specifying parameter types for the frag shader explicitly.
+But for now it's easier to M-x restart-inferior-lisp and reload CEPL cleanly before compiling this step...

 You should now see a bumpy red rectangle.